ajschumacher/ajschumacher.github.io/20141023-rjstat_lightning/index.md

 Now this is fully reduced: what you need/get with `rjstat`.
 But: so much duplication!
 And numbers with different meanings in the same column!

+use `spread` function from `tidyr` if more than one variable in value column

 -----

 ```